vote-by-mail/election-official-data/README.md

 Please submit code via pull requests, ideally from this repo if you have access or from your own fork if you do not.
 - We strive to only use [rebase merges](https://git-scm.com/book/en/v2/Git-Branching-Rebasing)
 - Please don't save changes to the Jupyter notebook `analysis/Analysis.ipynb` (it will break your rebase merge).
+- This repository has a continuous integration workflow to run pylint and tests on pull requests.

 ## Notes on Deploying
 To update a version, tag the commit with a bumped [semvar version](https://semver.org/) and push the tag.
 Admittedly we are a little loose on the definition of a "minor" vs "patch" increment.
 For example, if the previous version was `1.4.0` and we chose to increment to `1.5.0`, we would deploy using: